plotly/dash-labs/docs/DOCUMENTATION.md

 In addition to these standard keyword arguments, conponent dependency builders also provide args to make the configuration of the components as concise as possible. e.g. `dx.dropdown(["A", "B", "C])`, `dx.slider(0, 10)`.

-These component dependency builders can significantly shorten many app.callback specifications.
+These component dependency builders can significantly shorten many `@app.callback` specifications.

 [demos/basic_decorator.py](./demos/basic_decorator.py)